cguttweb/nuxt-portfolio-blog/content/posts/starting-with-vue-3.md

 [Form input modifiers](https://vuejs.org/v2/guide/forms.html#Modifiers)

 `.number` is a modifier to type check that the value is a number.
 The only form input bindings are `.lazy` to only sync after change events and `.trim` which will remove any whitespace.
+Another useful example is `.prevent` e.g. on form `@submit.prevent="onSubmitMethod"` as the name suggests this is like using event.preventDefault in standard JS to prevent the browser reloading the page on submission of a form.